bubbletroubles/PowerStig/GettingStarted.md

 If you are already using DSC, you can skip over this or compare it to how you are currently operating and let us know if we can add anything to make it easier for everyone.
 DSC is a DevOps tool and by extension, so is PowerSTIG.
 This page is intended to help you with initial PowerSTIG integration.
-There is a lot of great information available about integrating DSC into your environemnt, so we won't rehash much if any of that.
+There is a lot of great information available about integrating DSC into your environment, so we won't rehash much if any of that.
 If you run into any issues that are not outlined or unclear, please request an update to the wiki.
 If this is your first foray into PowerShell DSC, things are a little easier and harder at the same time.
 If you don't have any existing DSC infrastructure in place take a look at what you need to do in our [DSC Getting Started Guide][DscGettingStarted].